lroliver03/lroliver03/README.md

 I'm an electrical engineering student at IMT Atlantique and Unicamp.

-- I’m reasonably experienced in Git and GitHub.
+- Experienced in Git and GitHub
-- Pronouns: he/him
+- Academic projects in embedded systems and low-level programming (check [BitDogLab](https://github.com/BitDogLab/BitDogLab) and [BitDogLab-C](https://github.com/BitDogLab/BitDogLab-C)

 </details>